rickviper/Login-Page-Designs/README.md

 3. Submit a pull request

 ---
-## ⭐ If you like this project, don’t forget to star the repo!
+ <h1>⭐ If you like this project, don’t forget to star the repo!</h1>